Master of Science in Food and Nutrition Sciences

 - IELTS – 6.0 Composite, all Bands 6.0

 - PBT Paper TOEFL – 525 Total, Composition 4, all other Section Scores 50

-This program does not permit full-time enrollment in residence at Ohio University, and an I-20 cannot be issued based on admission to this program.
+An I-20 can be issued based on admission to this program.

 Students pursuing the thesis option must complete 31 credit hours.
 Students pursuing the non-thesis option must complete 34 credit hours.